Detecting Change in the Indonesian Seas

 The net transport in the Timor Passage/Continental Shelf is smaller than found during the INSTANT program.
 The flow in the Timor passage at the IMOS mooring site is broader and more southern intensified than the narrower strait-centered jet measured by INSTANT at the western end of the Passage.
 While Ombai is strongly semi-annual at all depths, Timor Passage varies semi-annually only at depth (Figure 7), with annual variations dominating the stronger upper ocean component.

 Figure 7.
-Timor Passage and extension to northern Australian continental shelf IMOS moorings (2011–2015) (A) seasonal transport (Sv) anomaly, mean vertical velocity (m/s) section for (B) April-June and (C) July–November.
-April–June corresponds to maximum net transport and July–November to minimum net transport.
+Timor Passage and extension to northern Australian continental shelf IMOS moorings (2011–2015) (A) seasonal transport (Sv), mean velocity (m/s) section for (B) April–June and (C) July–October.
+April–June corresponds to maximum net transport and July–October to minimum net transport.
+Vertical lines indicate the position of the moorings.

 Using a proxy time series developed from INSTANT transport data in the outflow passages and altimetry data, Sprintall and Revelard (2014) found the partitioning of the total ITF transport through each of the major outflow passage varies according to the phase of the IOD or ENSO.
 In general, Pacific ENSO variability is strongest in Timor Passage, most likely through the influence of planetary waves transmitted from the Pacific along the Northwest Australian shelf pathway.
 Somewhat surprisingly, concurrent El Niño and positive IOD episodes consistently show contradictory results from those composites constructed for purely El Niño episodes, particularly in Lombok and Ombai Straits, but also at depth in Timor Passage.
 This suggests that Indian Ocean dynamics likely win out over Pacific Ocean dynamics in gating the transport through the outflow passages during concurrent ENSO and IOD events.